Samsung/Tizen.NET/_issues/tv-2018-issues.md

  - Cannot use debug mode

 ## Issues on the Smart TV device
- - Any applications loading third-party libraries (including .`so` files) are not allowed due to Samsung Smart TV's security policy.
+ - Any applications loading third-party libraries (including .`so` files) are not allowed, because of Samsung Smart TV's security policy.
- - Interoperability is not allowed on Samsung Smart TV due to the security risk.
+ - Interoperability is not allowed on Samsung Smart TV, because of security risks.
  - Test automation (such as with Appium) for the application is not available, because `sdb shell` is not available.
  - The application installed through your SDK will not be shown and is deleted when the TV device is rebooted.